Open Education in the Northeast States

 Maine

 In 2011 the Maine Department of Education provided funding for Open Education Resource (OER) research through Title IID Enhancing Education Technology ARRA competitive grants.
 The grants supported the work of teacher research teams in the identification of high quality online educational resources that support and enhance classroom learning (mostly K-12).
 While Maine has not invested much in OER since 2011, the state’s grassroots efforts have been active and quickly expanding.
+State public university system and the private systems have OER initiatives, but they are not at the statewide level for postsecondary education.

 Massachusetts